tablature-viewer/tablature-viewer.github.io/README.md

 For firefox there is [Update Bookmark](https://addons.mozilla.org/en-US/firefox/addon/replace-bookmark/) which reduces the amount of clicks you have to do to update an existing bookmark.

 ## Feature roadmap
+- Make Dozenalization optional with a local storage setting
 - Consider https://tny.im/ for shortening to more readable URLs that include the title of the tablature
 - [Dynamic bookmarks support](https://github.com/DaniloNovakovic/chrome-dynamic-bookmarks/issues/63)
 - Autoscroll